GD&T Runout Tolerance Types: Total Runout vs Circular Runout

 Axial Direction: For controlling displacement in the axial direction, the tolerance is indicated without the diameter symbol and is defined by two parallel lines.

-What is Total Runout Tolerance?
+What is Total Runout in GD&T?

 How to Use Total Runout Tolerance?

-Radial Direction: The indication for total runout is similar to circular runout but evaluates the entire surface’s displacement during rotation.
+Radial Direction: The indication for total runout is similar to circular runout, but evaluates the entire surface’s displacement during rotation.
 The tolerance zone is between two concentric cylinders.

 Axial Direction: For axial displacement control, the entire end face variation is limited, and the tolerance zone is between two parallel planes.